MicrosoftDocs/quantum-docs/articles/overview-azure-quantum.md

 For more information, see [Create an Azure Quantum workspace](xref:microsoft.quantum.how-to.workspace).

+## Hybrid quantum computing

+Hybrid quantum computing refers to the processes and architecture of a classical computer and a quantum computer working together to solve a problem.
+With the latest generation of hybrid quantum computing architecture available in Azure Quantum you can start programming quantum computers by mixing classical and quantum instructions together.
+For more inforamtion, see [Hybrid quantum computing](xref:microsoft.quantum.overview.hybrid).

+- [Batch quantum computing](xref:microsoft.quantum.hybrid.batch): Batching multiple circuits into one job eliminates the wait between job submissions, allowing you to run multiple jobs faster.
+Examples of problems that can take advantage of batch quantum computing include Shor's algorithm and simple quantum phase estimation.
+- [Interactive quantum computing (Sessions)](xref:microsoft.quantum.hybrid.interactive): Jobs can be grouped logically into one session and prioritized over non-session jobs.
+Examples of problems that can use this approach are Variational Quantum Eigensolvers (VQE) and Quantum Approximate Optimization Algorithms (QAOA).
+- [Integrated quantum computing](xref:microsoft.quantum.hybrid.integrated): By integrating quantum and classical computing, quantum programs can move away from just circuits.
+Programs can now use common programming constructs to perform mid-circuit measurements, optimize and reuse qubits, and adapt in real-time to the QPU.
+Examples of scenarios that can take advantage of this model are adaptive phase estimation and machine learning.
+- [Distributed quantum computing](xref:microsoft.quantum.hybrid.distributed): The distributed quantum computing model enables real-time computations across quantum and distributed resources.
+Eamples of scenarios that can take advantage of this model are complex materials modeling or the evaluation of full catalytic reactions.

 ## Resource estimation in quantum computing

 In quantum computing, resource estimation is the ability to understand the resources, that is the number of qubits, number of quantum gates, processing time, etc., that will be required for a given algorithm, assuming (or taking as parameters) certain hardware characteristics.
 Understanding the number of qubits required for a quantum solution and the differences between qubit technologies allows innovators to prepare and refine their quantum solutions to run on future scaled quantum machines and ultimately accelerate their quantum impact.